-• Maturity: All candidates must be 18 years or above; but the usual age is 20 or above.

-Academic standards: From 2011, the admission requirement have been five years' secondary education, preferably with a passgrade in the final examination (Form 7).
-Mature students with a different background, e.g. with work experience and other studies, may be considered by the seminary Admissions Board as having an equivalent academic status to five years secondary education.

-• English standards: As English is the language of instruction candidates are also required to sit an entrance examination to demonstrate their competencies in both written comprehension and in the expression of English.
+- Maturity: All candidates must be 18 years or above, but the usual age is 20 or above. - Academic standards: As of 2011, the admission requirement have been five years' secondary education, preferably with a pass grade in the final examination (Form 7).
+Mature students with a different background, e.g. with work experience and other studies, may be considered by the seminary Admissions Board as having an equivalent academic status to five years 'secondary education. - English standards: As English is the language of instruction candidates are also required to sit an entrance examination to demonstrate their competencies in both written comprehension and in the expression of English.
 (See next section.)